mark-bradshaw/IOTA-Repeater-and-Spammer/README.md

 4) Set your personal spam message and tag (recommended).<br>
 5) Set the search depth for 'transactions to approve', default SPAM_DEPTH=5.<br>

-You find those parameters in the top section of repeater.js.
+You find those parameters declarations in the top section of repeater.js.

 <H3>EXECUTION</H3>
 nodejs repeater.js<br>